Rev. Dr. Leopoldo A. Sanchez

-He received his Doctor of Philosophy from Concordia Seminary (2003) and his Master of Divinity from Concordia Theological Seminary in Fort Wayne, Ind.
+He received his Doctor of Philosophy (Ph.D.) from Concordia Seminary (2003) and his Master of Divinity (M.Div.) from Concordia Theological Seminary, Fort Wayne, Ind.
 (1999).
-He holds a bachelor’s degree from Concordia University Wisconsin in Mequon (1995).
+He holds a Bachelor of Arts (B.A.) in theology from Concordia University Wisconsin, Mequon (1995).

-As a doctoral student he was the recipient of a three-year grant from the Hispanic Theological Initiative of The Pew Charitable Trusts.
+As a doctoral student, he was the recipient of a three-year grant from the Hispanic Theological Initiative of The Pew Charitable Trusts.
 In 2016, he was awarded a sabbatical grant from the prestigious Louisville Institute in Louisville, Ky.
-That same year, he also received the Associated Church Press Award of Excellence in the “Theological or Scholarly Article” category for his 2015 Concordia Journal article, “Can Anything Good Come Out of _______?
+That same year, he also received the Associated Church Press Award of Excellence in the “Theological or Scholarly Article” category for his 2015 Concordia Journal article “Can Anything Good Come Out of _______?
 Come and See!”
-His primary research interests are in pneumatology (Holy Spirit), Spirit Christology, sanctification, issues in Hispanic ministries (especially immigration and the intersection of theology and culture) and Trinitarian theology.
+His primary research interests are pneumatology (Holy Spirit), Spirit Christology, Trinitarian theology, sanctification, theology of migration, issues in Hispanic ministry (especially the intersection of theology and culture) and Global South Christianity.

-In addition to his Seminary work, Sánchez served as the main drafter for The Lutheran Church—Missouri Synod (LCMS) Commission on Theology and Church Relations report Immigrants among Us: A Lutheran Framework for Addressing Immigration Issues (2012).
-He served as president of the LCMS’ Fifth National Hispanic Convention (2012–15) and chairman of Lutherans in Medical Missions (2012–16), an LCMS Recognized Service Organization.
+Sánchez served as the main drafter for The Lutheran Church—Missouri Synod (LCMS) Commission on Theology and Church Relations report Immigrants among Us: A Lutheran Framework for Addressing Immigration Issues (2012).
+He served as president of the LCMS’ Fifth National Hispanic Convention (2012–15), the Hispanic Convention’s vice president in the previous triennium (2009–12), and chairman of Lutherans in Medical Missions (2012–16), an LCMS Recognized Service Organization.
 He also has served organizations such as the Lutheran Women’s Missionary League, Lutheran Hour Ministries, and Lutheran Immigration and Refugee Service as a theological consultant for various projects.

-In the community, Sánchez is principal double bass player with the St. Louis Civic Orchestra.
+In the community, Sánchez is principal double bass player with the St. Louis Civic Orchestra and an ensemble player with Di Kamer Kapelye.
 He also enjoys swimming and international cooking.
-Sánchez and his wife, Tracy Lynn, have two children; Lucas Antonio and Ana Victoria.
+Sánchez and his wife Tracy have two children, Lucas and Ana.